chainflip-io/chainflip-eth-contracts/README.md

 poetry run brownie run deploy_contracts --network goerli
 ```

+Alternatively, put the same variables in `.env` and run `make deploy-live NETWORK=goerli` from the host.

 ## Useful commands

+Inside a container shell (`make shell`, or a VS Code Dev Container terminal):

 `poetry run brownie test -s` - runs with the `print` outputs in tests.
 Currently there are only `print` outputs in the stateful test so one can visually verify that most txs are valid and not reverting